Shmoopty/veque/API.md

     template <class ...
 Args> reference
     emplace_front( Args && ... args )

-Removes element at front of the veque
+> Adds a new element to the front of the veque

     void pop_front()

+> Removes element at front of the veque

 All `insert`, `emplace` and `erase` functions perform the same tasks as their `std::vector` counterparts.  **However**,
 * The `veque` may be resized from either end.